learn-co-curriculum/staff-onboarding-tasks-computer/README.md

 # Things to do on your computer (~30-45 minutes)

 - **Finish your Justworks enrollment.** If you haven't finished tax, payroll, and benefits onboarding on Justworks, do it now!
-Ask Lesley Bearg if you have any questions.
+Ask Sarah Fox if you have any questions.